How website speed enables online businesses to increase their revenue

 XML sitemaps are a list of the site's URLs and show search engines the site's content and how to reach it.

-An HTML sitemap is an index of every page on the site and shows the site architecture.
-While XML sitemaps are intended for search engines, HTML sitemaps are intended for humans and help them understand the structure of the site.
+An HTML sitemap is an index of every page on your site and shows the architecture of your site.
+While XML sitemaps are intended for search engines, HTML sitemaps are intended for humans and help them understand the structure of your site.

 Robots.txt file.

 The robots.txt file tells search engines which pages can be crawled.
-This avoids overloading a site and keeps it running smoothly.
+This prevents a site from being overloaded and keeps it running smoothly.

 The importance of structured data

-Structured data markup is code that is added to a website to help search engines better understand the content of the site.
+Structured data markup is code that is added to a website to help search engines better understand the site's content.
 This data can help search engines index the site more effectively and provide more relevant results.

-In addition, structured data improves search results by adding 'rich snippets': for instance, you can use structured data to add star ratings to reviews, prices to products or information about reviewers.
+In addition, structured data improves search results by adding 'rich snippets': for example, you can use structured data to add star ratings to reviews, prices to products, or information about reviewers.

-Secure Sockets Layer (SSL) is a security technology that creates an encrypted link between a web server and a browser. you can spot a site that uses SSL quite easily: the site URL starts with 'https://' instead of 'http://'.
+Secure Sockets Layer (SSL) is a security technology that creates an encrypted link between a web server and a browser.
+You can spot a site that uses SSL quite easily: the site's URL begins with "https://" instead of "http://".

-Technical SEO is big business and there are many quality tools and platforms that can improve your site.
-Here are some of the most used tools.
+Technical SEO is big business, and there are many quality tools and platforms that can improve your site.
+Here are some of the most widely used tools.

-Oncrawl: is a crawler that optimises a website for SEO.
-It analyses websites and provides solutions to increase rankings.
+Oncrawl: a crawler that optimises a website for SEO.
+It analyses websites and provides solutions to increase ranking.

-Google Search Console: is a tool owned by the search engine giant (together with Google Analytics) that analyses an SEO checklist to help developers measure performance and optimise search rankings.
+Google Search Console: this is a tool owned by the search engine giant (along with Google Analytics) that analyses an SEO checklist to help developers measure performance and optimise search rankings.